 Look over the cabinets after they have dried, and add a second coat if needed.

-Then you need to wait at least three days before you replace the doors and drawers to the cabinets.
+Once done, you must wait at least three days before replacing the cabinets’ doors and drawers.

-Keep in mind that these are specifically formulated for indoor surfaces and should not be used for outdoor purposes.
+Remember that these are specifically formulated for indoor surfaces and should not be used for outdoor purposes like on decks or fences.

 What to Consider when Buying Appliance Epoxy Spray Paint?